 The Asharum is a retreat center and retreat is not a goal in itself, it is a tool to transform yourself and work on your inner attitude and the resulting behavior that in turn comes from habitual programmes of perception.

 Transforming habitual detrimental programmes into supportive programmes is what it’s all about and working within a very specific framework is ideally suited for this.

-Active Service is therefore an instrument to work on yourself.
+Selfless Service is therefore an instrument to work on yourself.
 In this way the meditations can be supportive to help transform or put in perspective what you encounter in your work.